 Animal nests or creosote buildup in your fireplace can be hazardous.
 Have an annual inspection before building your first fire of the season.

 Caulk around windows and use foam outlet protectors to prevent cold air from entering your home.
-However, the majority of heat lost typically occurs via openings in the attic.
-Check to make sure that you have enough insulation.
+That said, the majority of heat lost typically occurs via openings in the attic, so check to make sure that you have enough insulation in your attic.

 Bring plants and flowering trees inside before the first cold snap.
-Typically, you should bring your plans inside before temperatures dip below 45 degrees.
+Typically, you should bring your plants inside before temperatures dip below 45 degrees Fahrenheit.

 Cold temperatures, snow and ice can damage outdoor furniture and grills.
 If possible, store them in the garage or basement.
 If you have a gas grill with a propane tank, close the tank valve and disconnect the tank first.
 It must be stored outside.
 If you do not have storage space for your items, purchase covers to protect them from the elements.
 You also need to maintain your grill and cover if before putting it away for the season.

 Clean and maintain outdoor power equipment, such as mowers and trimmers, prior to storing.
 If you have a snow blower, inspect it before the first snowfall to ensure it is working properly.
 This is also a good time to stock up on ice melt.

 Call your local power company to see if they conduct energy saving assessments.
 It is often a free service in which a representative will identify specific changes to make your home more energy efficient and save you money.
 In addition to the suggestion above, LED light bulbs and hot water heater blankets can also make a difference.